 Anheuser-Busch is a leading supporter of the BACCHUS Network™, an association of college and university-based programs focusing on promoting positive peer pressure as a way to encourage alcohol responsibility, among other health and safety issues.
 Through the BACCHUS Network™ Anheuser-Busch supports National Collegiate Alcohol Awareness Week (NCAAW), a nationwide initiative held in October that promotes responsible attitudes among university and college students across the country.

-The NCAA “Choices” grant program is funded by a $2.5 million gift from Anheuser-Busch.
-This program has provided grants to 244 universities nationwide since 1990 to support their campus-specific alcohol awareness programs.
+The NCAA Choices grant program was initiated by a $2.5 million gift from Anheuser-Busch in 1991.
+In 2014, Anheuser-Busch committed an additional $3 million to support the next five years of awards and the NCAA Choices Grant Program.
+The program has provided grants to 279 universities nationwide since 1991 to support their campus-specific alcohol awareness programs.

 TIPS for the University provides colleges, universities and student organizations information and intervention strategies for participants to address peers who may be misusing alcohol or consuming it illegally.